meedan/meedan.com/README.md

 *:warning: Don't edit the files in `./build` :) *

 To work on the HTML and Sass, edit the files in `./source`. `npm start` will start the middleman compiler for both the stylesheets ([Sass](sass-lang.com/)) and the HTML.

 Middleman runs with livereload and should refresh the page automatically when you make changes.

+Note: It does not do a full `build` on every save.
+It only live-updates files that have already been built.
+So if you make changes to a config file, or add new files you will likely need to run `middleman build`.

 ## Getting extra logs from middleman